Minding000/pure-compiler/README.md

 # Pure compiler

 This program compiles pure code to binary executables.
+Try it in the [playground](https://pure.minding.blog/playground/)!

 ## Command line interface